Hangang Park: Saetgang

-63 Building

-63 Building (Korean:(63(육삼) 빌딩) is one of the tallest building with the ground height of 249 meters (264 meters above sea level) in Yeouido-dong, Yeongdeungpo-gu, Seoul, which was built in 1985.
-It was designed by US design companies Skidmore and Owings & Merrill, and was built by Shin Dong-A Group.the official name has been changed to 63 Square via Hanwha 63 City but it is more known as the 63 building.

-It is famously known for a sky lounge on the top of the building.

-Cafe of light
+Cafe of Light

-The Cafe of light is located close to Yeouinaru Station with a panoramic view of the Hangang Park.
+The Cafe of Light is located close to Yeouinaru station with a panoramic view of the Hangang Park.
 Drinks are available for purchase.

-Leisure sports

-In Hangang Park, there are many kinds of leisure sports which people can do.
-This includes bicycling, water skiing and tennis the whole year.
+Activities

+A variety of activities are conducted in the park throughout the year.

-Swimming Pools
+Swimming pools

 There are seven swimming pools in Hangang Park.
 Nanji, Mangwon, Yeouido, Jamwon, Jamsil, Ttukseom and Gwangnaru pools usually opens during the third week of June to the first week of July.
 It is open from 9:00 to 19:00 and can avoid heat on the closest swimming pool in Seoul.
 There are adult pools, waterfalls and kid pools for children with very low water depths, and LED fountains can be found in several swimming pools.
 There is an aqua ring and a water slide, and tourists can enjoy the summer vacation as if they are in huge water parks.

-Bicycle roads

-There are bicycle roads where people can enjoy cycling in Seoul.
-They are made of asphalt and concrete, so visitors can safely ride along the riverside without a traffic accident.
-There is a bicycle rental shop for tourists so that they do not have to carry their bike.
-Also there are bicycle repair shops in many places so that they could ride their bike comfortably.
-In addition to the usual bicycles, it is possible to ride a rail bike or other bicycles, or visitors can try the racing course or MTB course.

-Winter Leisure
+Winter activities

 In Hangang Park, snow sleds are opened in Yeouido.
 It is open every day of the week and throughout the year.
 It is open from 9:00 to 17:00, and does not open from 12:00 to 1:00 to spread the snows again.
 In addition, in 2015, mini-bikes, bumper cars and electric bicycles were newly constructed to meet the needs of children.
 Also, there are many other activities such as smelt catching and bungee jumping.

-Other Activities
+Other

 There are aquatic resources in the Han River, so fishing is possible except for the prohibited areas.
 Anyone can do fishing without complying with the prohibition-related laws.
 Many water sports can be undertaken on the Han River including water skiing, motorboats, yachts and pleasure boats, and can be undertaken in most of the Han River parks.